High potassium level

 - Sodium bicarbonate if the problem is caused by acidosis

-- Some water pills (diuretics) that increase the excretion of potassium by your kidneys
+- Some diuretics (most often given by vein) that increase the excretion of potassium by your kidneys

 Changes in your diet can help both prevent and treat high potassium levels.
 You may be asked to:

 - Limit or avoid asparagus, avocados, potatoes, tomatoes or tomato sauce, winter squash, pumpkin, and cooked spinach

 - Limit or avoid oranges and orange juice, nectarines, kiwifruit, raisins, or other dried fruit, bananas, cantaloupe, honeydew, prunes, and nectarines